 Foster Social Engagement

-Encouraging older adults to maintain social connections and engage in various activities is essential for their mental health and overall well-being.
+Encouraging older adults to maintain social connections and engage in various activities is essential for their mental health in aging and overall well-being.
 As individuals age, social interactions and relationships play a vital role in combating loneliness and enhancing a sense of belonging and overall happiness.

 Joining Clubs